Olamide025/Olamide025/README.md

 ## Contact

 - GitHub: https://github.com/Olamide025
-- LinkedIn: Add your LinkedIn URL here
+- LinkedIn: www.linkedin.com/in/olamide-animasahun
-- Email: Add your preferred professional email here
+- Email: olamideanimasahun@gmail.com

 <!--
 **Olamide025/Olamide025** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.